-Renault sells Nissan stake as part of rebalanced alliance
+Renault Sells Nissan Stake As Part Of Rebalanced Alliance

-Renault said Tuesday that it was selling to Nissan part of the stake it owns in the Japanese automaker as the two companies rebalance their alliance.
+(MENAFN- Jordan Times) PARIS - Renault said on Tuesday that it was selling to Nissan part of the stake it owns in the Japanese automaker as the two companies rebalance their alliance.

 The transfer at that price will result in a capital loss of up to 1.5 billion for Renault as it had valued the stake at a higher price in its books.